muratk3n/thirdwave/en/tweets/2020/week25c.md

 within a span of ~50 yrs, before / after of the place would look drastically different.
 Before would be carriages, slow life, hand-sewn clothing, after, train, steam ships, manufactured clothing, much faster life.
-Diff between 1st and 2nd waves.
+Diff between two waves.
 They are always drastic.

 ---